 2.1.
 Biomass integrated hybrid energy system modelling

 The proposed biomass integrated hybrid renewable energy system include a biogas generator, wind turbine, PV array, batteries and a converter, which was modelled using Hybrid Optimization of Multiple Energy Resource (HOMER Pro®) software [24,25], following recent trends in design and optimisation of solar photovoltaic–wind based hybrid energy systems [26] (Figure 1).
-The design parameters for the wind turbine and the photovoltaic array are acquired from the literature data [27,28].
+The design parameters for the wind turbine and the photovoltaic array are acquired from the literature data [27,28]; the configuration shows the renewable components connected to the AC and DC (respectively alternating and direct current) bus of the HRES circuit, with the photovoltaic (PV) outputs providing the DC outputs requiring either conversion to AC using a converter for operating appliances or directly charging the battery.
 The biogas generator is assumed to be operated using the domestic waste sourced locally from the residential community, typically arising from 20 houses with assumed occupancy of two adults and two children per house.
 The scope of this HRES design is to manage the issue with domestic waste alongside supply of stable renewable energy to the community.
 The location settings in the HOMER tool determine the amount of solar radiance and wind available in the area, as well as the local average annual temperatures.
 The software uses long-term weather

 Fig.1 Schematic configuration of the community-scale biomass-integrated HRES.

 data collected by NASA over the past few decades to estimate the representative profiles for natural renewable resources.
 The waste generator operates on biogas, which is produced by the gasification of the waste.
 Given the modelled system is grid connected it allows the sale of excess energy back to the grid, offering revenue generation potential.

+Initially, all components of the system were assumed to be co-located within a single premise, creating a small power station within the borders of the housing development.
 The converter is required to convert the DC electricity generated by the PV panels into AC electricity, which is the type of power used by the grid and most of the household appliances.

-Initially, all components of the system were assumed to be co-located within a single premise, creating a small power station within the borders of the housing development.
 However, upon further consideration, it was agreed that due to the size of the PV array required to provide efficient energy for all twenty houses, the system’s components have to be disaggregated.
 Panels placed on each house would also mean that every dwelling will collect and store energy for its own demand.
 In addition, this allowed for appropriate utlisation of the available roof space in dwellings in a densely populated area.
 Therefore, the design of the integrated system assumed each house to be equipped with its own PV array, battery storage and a converter system to sell any excess electricity directly back to the grid.

 Model sensitivity was carried out to investigate the influence of the following three parameters on the overall performance of the HRES system – (i) daily electricity demand profile (from 180 kWh to 260 kWh); (ii) availability of biowaste (from 1000 – 2000 tonnes annual average); (iii) PV array size.